lfraccaro1/fintech_project_2/README.md

 <img src="./Diagram/chk_balance_class.jpg" alt="drawing" width="280" height = "100"/> <br>
 "seasonal_vaccine" target variable has balanced class.

 * **Data quality** - We check if there is any missing or null value, using the ".isnull.sum() syntax.
-Out of the 30 columns: <br> - 6 columns (including the target variable column) has no missing value; <br> - 3 feature columns have more than 40% missing values; and <br> - the remaining feature columns have low volume of missing values where the missing value percentages range between 0.1% and  17.0%. <br> <br> **Strategy for handling missing values** <br> - 3 features columns with more than 40% missing values are excluded from the modelling.
+Out of the 30 columns: <br> - 6 columns (including the target variable column) has no missing value; <br> - 3 feature columns have more than 40% missing values; and <br> - the remaining feature columns have low volume of missing values where the missing value percentage ranges from 0.1% up to 17.0%. <br> <br> **Strategy for handling missing values** <br> - 3 features columns with more than 40% missing values are excluded from the modelling.
 These features are "health_insurance", "employment_industry" and "employment_occupation". <br> - For the remaining feature columns, missing values are replaced with the "most_frequent" value observed using sklearn.impute.SimpleImputer module.
 The most_frequent values are selected as it works well for both numerical and categorical variables.

 * **Data type** - We review the data type using the ".info" function.
 Slightly more than half of the features are numerical variables.
 We encode the categorical variables into numerical values using sklearn.preprocessing.OneHotEncoder.